 Chronic diarrhea is the most common symptom and is what usually prompts evaluation of the patient.
 Steatorrhea—fatty stool, the hallmark of malabsorption—occurs when > 7 g/day of fat are excreted.
 Steatorrhea causes foul-smelling, pale, bulky, and greasy stools.

-Severe vitamin and mineral deficiencies occur in advanced malabsorption; symptoms are related to the specific nutrient deficiency (see Symptoms of Malabsorption).
-Vitamin B12 deficiency may occur in blind loop syndrome or after extensive resection of the distal ileum or stomach.
-Iron deficiency may be the only symptom in a patient with mild malabsorption.
+Severe vitamin and mineral deficiencies occur in advanced malabsorption; symptoms are related to the specific nutrient deficiency (see Table: Symptoms of Malabsorption Symptoms of Malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
+Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more ).
+Vitamin B12 deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
+Deficiency causes megaloblastic anemia, damage... read more may occur in blind loop syndrome or after extensive resection of the distal ileum or stomach.
+Iron deficiency Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
+Heme iron, contained mainly in animal products, is absorbed much better than nonheme iron (eg, in plants and... read more may be the only symptom in a patient with mild malabsorption.

 Malabsorption is suspected in a patient with chronic diarrhea, weight loss, and anemia.
 The etiology is sometimes obvious.
-For example, patients with malabsorption due to chronic pancreatitis usually have had prior bouts of acute pancreatitis.
-Patients with celiac disease can present with classic lifelong diarrhea exacerbated by gluten products and may have dermatitis herpetiformis.
+For example, patients with malabsorption due to chronic pancreatitis Chronic Pancreatitis Chronic pancreatitis is persistent inflammation of the pancreas that results in permanent structural damage with fibrosis and ductal strictures, followed by a decline in exocrine and endocrine... read more usually have had prior bouts of acute pancreatitis.
+Patients with celiac disease Celiac Disease Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more can present with classic lifelong diarrhea exacerbated by gluten products and may have dermatitis herpetiformis.
 Patients with cirrhosis and pancreatic cancer can present with jaundice.
-Abdominal distention, excessive flatus, and watery diarrhea occurring 30 to 90 min after carbohydrate ingestion suggest deficiency of a disaccharidase enzyme, usually lactase.
-Previous extensive abdominal operations suggest short bowel syndrome (see Short Bowel Syndrome).
+Abdominal distention, excessive flatus, and watery diarrhea occurring 30 to 90 minutes after carbohydrate ingestion suggest deficiency of a disaccharidase enzyme, usually lactase.
+Previous extensive abdominal operations suggest short bowel syndrome Short Bowel Syndrome Short bowel syndrome is malabsorption resulting from extensive resection of the small bowel (usually more than two thirds the length of the small intestine).
+Symptoms depend on the length and... read more .

-If the history suggests a specific cause, testing should be directed to that condition (see Figure: Suggested evaluation for malabsorption.).
-If no cause is readily apparent, blood tests can be used as screening tools (eg, CBC, RBC indices, ferritin, vitamin B12, folate, Ca, albumin, cholesterol, PT).
+If the history suggests a specific cause, testing should be directed to that condition (see figure Suggested evaluation for malabsorption Suggested evaluation for malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
+Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more ).
+If no cause is readily apparent, blood tests can be used as screening tools (eg, complete blood count, red blood cell indices, ferritin, vitamin B12, folate, calcium, albumin, cholesterol, prothrombin time).
 Test results may suggest a diagnosis and direct further investigation.

 Microcytic anemia suggests iron deficiency, which may occur with celiac disease.
 Albumin is a general indicator of nutritional state.
 Low albumin can result from poor intake, decreased synthesis in cirrhosis, or protein wasting.
 Low serum carotene (a precursor of vitamin A) suggests malabsorption if intake is adequate.